codewitch-honey-crisis/htcw_bm8563/README.md

 # bm8563

-This library allows you to use the BM8563 real time clock from Arduino
+This library allows you to use the BM8563 real time clock from Arduino or the ESP-IDF

 ```
 [env:node32s]